KapilShrestha/sheel_react/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-- TailwindCSS - for providing a utility-first CSS framework.
+- [TailwindCSS](https://tailwindcss.com/docs/installation) - for providing a utility-first CSS framework.
-- React for building user interfaces.
+- [React](https://react.dev/learn) for building user interfaces.
-- TypeScript for adding static typing to JavaScript.
+- [TypeScript](https://www.typescriptlang.org/docs/) - for adding static typing to JavaScript.
+- [AceternityUI](https://ui.aceternity.com/components) - for offering a comprehensive library of UI components with modern design aesthetics.
+- [DaisyUI](https://daisyui.com/components/) - for providing a versatile set of UI components designed to streamline web development workflows.